fieldtrip/website/example/irasa.md

 # Irregular Resampling Auto-Spectral Analysis (IRASA)

 IRASA allows distinguishing rhythmic activity from concurrent power-spectral 1/f modulations.
 The technique virtually compresses and expands the time-domain data with a set of non-integer resampling factors prior to Fourier-based spectral decomposition.
 As a result, rhythmic components in the power-spectrum are redistributed while the arrhythmic 1/f distribution is left intact.
 Taking the median of the resulting auto-spectral distributions extracts the power-spectral 1/f component, and the subsequent removal of the 1/f component from the original power-spectrum offers a power-spectral estimate of rhythmic content in the recorded signal.
-Below we provide two examples, a simulated dataset and real human ECoG dataset[(Stolk et al. 2019)](https://elifesciences.org/articles/48065), to demostrate [the IRASA algorithm (Wen & Liu, 2016)](https://link.springer.com/article/10.1007/s10548-015-0448-0) extracting of spectral feature.
+Below we provide two examples, a simulated dataset and a real human ECoG dataset [(Stolk et al. 2019)](https://elifesciences.org/articles/48065), including how to extract spectral features based on [the IRASA technique (Wen & Liu, 2016)](https://link.springer.com/article/10.1007/s10548-015-0448-0).

 ## Extracting spectral features of simulated data